-Variable credit courses (AGEC 685 and 691) will require the completion of a commitment form.
-Each AGEC 685 Directed Studies course taken must have a completed commitment form on file in the Graduate Office.
-For AGEC 691, the commitment form is required only for research hours requested before completion of prelims.
+Variable credit courses (AGEC 685 and 684) will require the completion of a commitment form.
+Each AGEC 685 Directed Studies course taken must have a completed 685 commitment form on file in the Graduate Office.
+For AGEC 684, a completed 684 internship form must be on file in the Graduate office before you may register the course.